ntrappe/cse110-w21-group33/specs/adrs/0003-UI-Design-Settings.md

 ## Decision Outcome

-We have not decided on which option yet.
+We have decided on Option B: Side Bar

 ## Pros and Cons of the Options <!-- optional -->